jstarllc/JoshCodingChallenge/README.md

 **Please send compiled binaries, the source code, and full instructions to compile and run the source code.**

 ## Error Handling
 Various errors come up when dealing with IoT devices over the network.
 Your application must be appropriately protected and not stop due to any such errors.
+Things to keep in mind:
 * What happens when an HTTP request fails?
 * What happens when JSON parsing fails?